MiguelBusta/compilers/README.md

 The libraries imported
 ### Image Processing
 ---
-The code being worked on has the capability to run a command and return the matrix of the values of a image using the command of:
+The code being worked on has the capability to run a command and return the matrix of the values of a image using the command:
 ```
 execute